SOLAR-group/TAWOS/README.md

 Affected version is the version where a bug or problem was found and Fix version is the one where the feature is released or a bug is fixed.

 ##### Sprint
-The Sprint table stores the information about the iterations that occured during the development of the software so far.
+The Sprint table stores the information about the iterations that occurred during the development of the software so far.
 Connection with the Issue table records the issues delivered in an specific Sprint.
 This table includes `State`, `Start_Date`, `End_Date`, `Activated_Date`, and `Completion_Date` of each Sprint.

 ##### User
 This table stores the unique users who interacted within projects included in the dataset.
-The users, depending on thier form of contribution, can take different roles in the form of forieng key names in other tables: The creator of the issue (`Creator_ID` in the `Issue` table), the author of a comment (`Author_ID` in the `Comment` table) or change (`Author_ID` in `the Change_Log` table), or the development team members (`Assignee_ID` and `Reporter_ID` in the `Issue` table).
+The users, depending on their form of contribution, can take different roles in the form of foreign key names in other tables: The creator of the issue (`Creator_ID` in the `Issue` table), the author of a comment (`Author_ID` in the `Comment` table) or change (`Author_ID` in `the Change_Log` table), or the development team members (`Assignee_ID` and `Reporter_ID` in the `Issue` table).
+The User ID provided in the database is a database generated key and has no relation with the User's ID on the original repository.

 ##### Project and Repository
 These two tables store information of the repositories and projects included in the Database.